Sonalhehe/dishDiscovery/README.md

-Here’s a polished **README.md** draft for your Dish Discovery website:

----

 # 🍽️ Dish Discovery

 Dish Discovery is a web application designed to help users explore, discover, and learn about a wide variety of dishes from different cuisines around the world.
 Whether you're a foodie, a home cook, or someone simply curious about global flavors, this platform makes it easy to find and enjoy new meals.